 - There is no evidence that backpacks cause structural problems or deformities.

 - Pain caused by carrying a backpack is usually reversible and preventable.
 If the pain does not subside, see a medical professional.

-- As researchers publish new studies, recommendations may change as we gain a clearer understanding of how backpacks and bookbags affect student’s posture and alignment.
+- As researchers publish new studies, recommendations may change as we understand how backpacks and book bags affect students’ posture and alignment.

 Other Ways to Prevent Back or Neck Pain

-The strains resulting from sitting and inactivity can be remedied with stretches and exercises.
-Previously, I posted an article about Five Quick And Easy Back And Neck Pain Relief Exercises for stretches that offer relief.
+The strains of sitting and inactivity can be remedied with stretches and exercises.
+Previously, I posted an article about 5 Quick and Easy Back and Neck Pain Relief Exercises for stretches that offer relief.
 These exercises help correct tightness and imbalances that lead to back and neck pain.
 It is never too soon for a student to incorporate preventative exercises into a daily routine.

 Other ways to develop healthy posture include using correct form while sitting, standing, and performing physical work or sports.
-Healthy posture habits and the use of an ergonomically friendly backpack work together to prevent back and neck pain.
+Healthy posture habits and an ergonomically friendly backpack work together to prevent back and neck pain.

 Rick Kaselj, MS